docdyhr/AppleScriptUtils/README.md

 # AppleScript Utilities
-Various applescripts, workflows and services for Mac OS X
+Applescripts, workflows and services for Mac

+## Services:
+Implement with the Automator App as a Quick Command.
 ### Copy Path
-applescript to copy current path from the service menu in MacOS.
-Implement with the Automator App as a Quick Command.
+applescript to copy current path as POSIX path  from the service menu CTRL + CLICK (version 1.1)

 ### sha256sum
-applescript to quickly calculate and compare a give file and 256 checksum like _shasum -a 256 ubuntu.iso_
+applescript to quickly calculate and compare a 256 checksum for a downloaded file